ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 ##           0.00            NaN
 ```

-The classification tree of the clusters using only the DEM derivates as predictors found the best split using across slope (PlanCrv) curvature, and had an overal accuracy of 0.73.
+The classification tree of the clusters using only the DEM derivatives as predictors found the best split using across slope (PlanCrv) curvature, and had an overall accuracy of 0.73.

 ## Summary

+This was the first ArcSIE project that has been submitted for QA in Region 11.
+A large investment has been made in the research and development of ArcSIE and other digital soil mapping techniques, therefore Neil Martin and Jennifer Callaway are to be commended for putting this technology to use.
+At present, no guidelines exist in the NSSH for evaluating such projects.
+Therefore the above is

 It was discussed that in practice the definition of the erosion classes is somewhat subjective.
 This makes it difficult to separate the classes in the field consistently, which correspondingly make them difficult to model.

 Test additional DEM derivatives, such as the topographic wetness index (TWI) and relative elevation.

 Their are other applicable DSM models that could be evaluated.

+Streamline the process to be more production oriented